HiDeoo/starlight-heading-badges/.changeset/tender-eagles-learn.md

 'starlight-heading-badges': patch
 ---

-Fix potential build issue with monorepos where hoisting is disabled.
+Moves `mdast-util-directive` package to non-dev dependencies to prevent issues in monorepos with hoisting disabled.